philipwhitt/core-builder/README.md

 core-builder
 ============

-Builds a phar file for distribution
+Builds a phar file for distribution using ant